Khant-Khine/Dijkstra-s-Algorithm-with-preset-graph/README.md

 PriorityQueue.h (MinHeap Priority Queue) for Priority Queue in Dijkstrra's Algorithm
 </li>
 <li>
-Vertex.h (Vertex, which is templated)
+Vertex.h (Vertex, which is templated) for Vertexes in Graph
 </li>
 <li>
 Vertex.cpp (Templated methods)